NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_plot_refl_spectra.md

 </div>

-## Read in the AOP SDR 2021 Dataset at SOAP
+## Read in the AOP Directional Reflectance Image

 We will start at the ending point of the last tutorial.
-For this exercise we will only read data from SOAP collected in 2021:
+For this exercise we will only read directional reflectance data from SOAP collected in 2021:

 ```javascript
 // Filter image collection by date and site